 When you do get outside, PUT YOUR PHONE AWAY in your pocket except for emergencies or pictures.
 No social media, no text.
 Don’t let your nature time get mixed up with your technology time.
 Take breaks from that stuff as much as possible, in fact.
 Forget pricy juice cleanses—it’s more important to do media cleanses.
 Cleanse the mental and spiritual palate so that when you come back to the issues, the problems, the news, reality, you are somewhat refreshed and restored to take it on anew.

 REST AND SLEEP.
-It’s hard with so much going on, and so much to do personally now, as well as perhaps in our communities and in the world.
+It’s hard with so much going on, and so much to do personally now, and in our communities and in the world.
 But we’re no good for any of it if we’re not rested.
 Being exhausted messes with our heads as well as our bodies.
 Being tired makes hard things harder, and it makes it hard to see clearly—which is something we really need to do right now.
 As much sleep as you can manage will pay big dividends right now.
 Naps too.
 And recovery time.
 Periodize, just like athletes do.
 (Remember, you ARE an athlete.
 In a big Life Event.)
 You can’t go go go all the time.
-You need to punctuate sustained effort with backing off.
+You need to punctuate sustained effort with oscillation.
 Take breaks.
 Take vacations.
 Can’t afford vacations?
 No problem.
 Take staycations.
 I just went and stayed with a friend across town for a week.
 It helped.

 There are OTHER KINDS OF NOURISHMENT too.